anjalisilva/TestingPackage/README.md

 <!-- badges: end -->

 ## Description
-The goal of TestingPackage is to demonstrate how to develop a simple R package.
+The goal of TestingPackage is to demonstrate components of a simple R package.
 Insert a paragraph that describes the purpose of the package.
 Be sure to explain how your package add to or improve a current work flow in bioinformatics or computational biology (i.e., how is it unique?, what issue does it address?).

 ## Installation